CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 ### Lossless or lossy conversion?

-One of the advantages of **Beacon/Phenopackets v2** is that they **do not prescribe the use of specific ontologies**, thus allowing us to retain the original ontologies, except to fill in missing terms in required fields.

 During the conversion process, handling variables that **cannot be directly mapped** can result in one of two scenarios:

 1. If the target format accommodates extra properties in a given term (BFF does), unmapped variables find a place under the `_info` property.
 This is a usual occurrence in conversions from OMOP-CDM to BFF.
 2. When a variable corresponds with other entities in the Beacon v2 Models, it gets stored within the `info` term of BFF.
 For instance, `biosamples` from PXF files are housed in BFF `info` under `info.phenopacket.biosamples`.

+### Ontology preservation

+One of the advantages of **Beacon/Phenopackets v2** is that they **do not prescribe the use of specific ontologies**, thus allowing us to retain the original ontologies, except to fill in missing terms in required fields.

 !!!
 Question "Which ontologies are supported?"